kortschak/go-spew/README.md

 	Specifies whether ASCII comment annotations are attached to byte slice and array dumps.

+* CommentPointers
+	CommentPointer specifies whether pointer information will be added as comments.

 * IgnoreUnexported
 	Specifies that unexported fields should be ignored.